UM-A2SRL/AePW3-LDWG/README.md

 The spanwise-varying aerodynamic coefficient derivatives used for these results are in the static aeroelastic folder.

+## Sanghi, Riso, and Cesnik, International Forum on Aeroelasticity and Structural Dynamics, 2024

+Results coming soon...

+The beam model used for these results is based on the TU Delft Pazy wing built-up FEM with rigid tip rod.

+The spanwise-varying aerodynamic coefficient derivatives used for these results are the same as previously used for the Technion Pazy wing.

 ## References

 If you use the Technion Pazy wing model properties and related analysis results, please cite our papers as appropriate: